-The Maternal and Child Health (MCH) unit is directed by Marie Fama-McDermott.
-She is assisted by six full-time staff and over two dozen student employees.
-She is responsible for supervising all aspects of the projects.
+The Maternal and Child Health (MCH) unit is directed by Marie Fama-McDermott and Erica Bodak.
+They are assisted by four full-time staff and over two dozen student employees.
+They are responsible for supervising all aspects of the projects.
 The Project Coordinators and Assistants are responsible for training and supervising project staff, overseeing data collection efforts, monitoring and calculating response rates, assuring full compliance with human subjects and privacy protocols, ensuring data quality, and interacting with clients.
 The MCH unit is currently contracted by several state health departments to manage Pregnancy Risk Assessment Monitoring System (PRAMS) data and is conducting an evaluation of a newborn home visiting program for at-risk mothers.

 The BCSR collects survey data as part of the PRAMS project, developed in 1987 by the Centers for Disease Control and Prevention (CDC).
 The PRAMS initiative is an ongoing, state-specific, population-based surveillance system designed to identify and monitor selected maternal behaviors and experiences before, during, and after pregnancy.
 This survey supplements vital records data by providing specific information on maternal behaviors and experiences.
 Information collected through PRAMS is used for planning and assessing perinatal health programs.
 The data are also available through the CDC and state departments of health for analysis by researchers.